Type

 The Xina solar plant will use cylindrical-parabolic collectors and a thermal storage system to generate electricity.

-Parabolic concentrators made of curved mirrors track the sun and concentrate solar energy onto a synthetic oil-filled absorber pipes.
+Parabolic concentrators made of curved mirrors track the sun and concentrate solar energy onto synthetic oil-filled absorber pipes.

 The oil in the pipes will be heated to 395°C and transferred to a heat exchanger.
 The exchanger will then heat water to generate steam, which turns the turbine and generates electricity.